Responsibility to protect: Kenya, 2007–2008

-From December 2007 to January 2008, Kenya was swept by a wave of ethnic violence triggered by a disputed presidential election held on 27 December 2007.
-On 30 December 2007, Mwai Kibaki was declared the winner of the presidential elections and was sworn in as president a couple of hours later.
-The announcement of the results triggered widespread and systematic violence resulting in more than 1,000 deaths and the displacement of over 500,000 civilians.
-Clashes were characterized by the ethnically targeted killings of people aligned with the two major political parties, the Orange Democratic Movement (ODM) and the Party of National Unity (PNU).
+From December 2007 to January 2008, Kenya was swept by a wave of ethnic violence that was triggered by a disputed presidential election held on 27 December 2007.
+On 30 December 2007, Mwai Kibaki was declared the winner of this presidential election and was sworn in as president a couple of hours later.
+The announcement of the results triggered widespread and systematic violence, resulting in more than 1,000 deaths and the displacement of more than 500,000 civilians.
+The clashes were characterized by the ethnically targeted killings of people aligned with the two major political parties, the Orange Democratic Movement (ODM) and the Party of National Unity (PNU).

-External intervention was almost immediate.
-French Foreign and European Affairs Minister Bernard Kouchner made an appeal to the UN Security Council in January 2008 to react "in the name of the responsibility to protect" before Kenya plunged into a deadly ethnic conflict.
-On 31 December 2007, UN Secretary-General Ban Ki-moon issued a statement expressing concern for the ongoing violence and calling for the population to remain calm and for Kenyan security forces to show restraint.
-On 10 January 2008, former UN Secretary-General Kofi Annan was accepted by both the ODM and the PNU as the African Union Chief Mediator.
+External intervention followed almost immediately.
+French Foreign and European Affairs Minister Bernard Kouchner appealed to the UN Security Council in January 2008 to react "in the name of the responsibility to protect" before Kenya plunged into a deadly ethnic conflict.
+On 31 December 2007, UN Secretary-General Ban Ki-moon issued a statement expressing concern for the ongoing violence, as well as calling for the population to remain calm and for Kenyan security forces to show restraint.
+On 10 January 2008, former UN Secretary-General Kofi Annan was accepted by both the ODM and the PNU as the African Union's chief mediator.
 Mediation efforts led to the signing of a power-sharing agreement on 28 February 2008.
-The agreement established Mwai Kibaki as President and Raila Odinga as Prime Minister, as well as the creation of three commissions: the Commission of Inquiry on Post-Election Violence (CIPEV); the Truth, Justice and Reconciliation Commission; and the Independent Review Commission on the General Elections.
+This agreement established Mwai Kibaki as president and Raila Odinga as prime minister, and it created three commissions: the Commission of Inquiry on Post-Election Violence; the Truth, Justice and Reconciliation Commission; and the Independent Review Commission on the General Elections.
 This rapid and coordinated reaction by the international community was praised by Human Rights Watch as "a model of diplomatic action under the 'Responsibility to Protect' principles".

 Ivory Coast, 2011

-On 30 March 2011, in response to the escalating post-election violence against the population of Ivory Coast in late 2010 and early 2011, the Security Council unanimously adopted resolution 1975 condemning the gross human rights violations committed by supporters of both ex-President Laurent Gbagbo and President Alassane Ouattara.
-The resolution cited "the primary responsibility of each State to protect civilians", called for the immediate transfer of power to President Ouattara, the victor in the elections, and reaffirmed that the United Nations Operation in Ivory Coast (UNOCI) could use "all necessary means to protect life and property."
+On 30 March 2011, in response to escalating post-election violence against the population of Ivory Coast in late 2010 and early 2011, the Security Council unanimously adopted Resolution 1975 condemning the gross human rights violations committed by supporters of both ex-President Laurent Gbagbo and President Alassane Ouattara.
+The resolution cited "the primary responsibility of each State to protect civilians"; called for the immediate transfer of power to President Ouattara, the victor in the elections; and reaffirmed that the United Nations Operation in Ivory Coast (UNOCI) could use "all necessary means to protect life and property".
 On 4 April 2011, in an effort to protect the people of Ivory Coast from further atrocities, UNOCI began a military operation, and President Gbagbo's hold on power ended on 11 April when he was arrested by President Ouattara's forces.
 In November 2011, President Gbagbo was transferred to the International Criminal Court to face charges of crimes against humanity as an "indirect co-perpetrator" of murder, rape, persecution, and other inhumane acts.
-On 26 July 2012, the Council adopted resolution 2062 renewing the mandate of UNOCI until 31 July 2013.
+On 26 July 2012, the Council adopted Resolution 2062 renewing the mandate of UNOCI until 31 July 2013.
 The mission officially ended on 30 June 2017.